Below you will find information on:

 For further information on the curriculum in Scotland, go to: https://education.gov.scot/

-The curriculum in Wales ensures that children in early years, primary school and secondary school have experiences learning about food.
+The current curriculum in Wales ensures that children in early years, primary school and secondary school have experiences learning about food.
 The curriculum comprises Early years, with progression onto National Curriculum (Key Stages 2 and 3, 8-14 years).

 The three areas of the National Curriculum where food is mainly featured are: